| 25 October 2005. Businesses increasingly have reason to

 publishers, often make available databases of the copyrighted songs

+they license.
 You could access free

 resources, such as the databases of the